OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

 * **Add a filter callback**

-    You need to add filter callback from format recieved by the printer application(formats which you wish your printer can support and accept the job in) to printer-specific format(format/languages that the printer actually understands) using `papplSystemAddMIMEFilter` utility.
+    You need to add filter callback from format received by the printer application(formats which you wish your printer can support and accept the job in) to printer-specific format(format/languages that the printer actually understands) using `papplSystemAddMIMEFilter` utility.

         void papplSystemAddMIMEFilter(
             pappl_system_t *system,